geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 	- Group type: **Security**

-	- Name: **Accounts Receivable**
+	- Name: **Financial admins**

-	- Description: **A/R department users**<br/>
+	- Description: **Financial administrative personnel**<br/>

 	**Note:** there is no owner, email address, or privacy setting for Security groups

 10. If either of the two new groups do not appear in the **Groups** list, wait a couple of minutes and then select the **Refresh** icon to the right of the URL in Internet Explorer.
 Both groups should now appear.
-Note that the Accounts Receivable group does not have a group email address because it's a Security group.
+Note that the Financial admins group does not have a group email address because it's a Security group.

 11. You’re now ready to add members to the groups.
 In the list of **Groups**, select the **Inside Sales** group, which opens a window for the group.